mgafner/montime/README.md

 long description (english)
 --------------------------
-tracktivity is a script which helps you to count your working time based on the programs you are working on.
+montime is a script which helps you to count your working time based on the programs you are working on.

 [TODO: complete this text]